 Lightsense is providing analytical tools to detect illicit drugs with high accuracy and sensitivity.
-The first product is a methamphetamine detector (scanner) that can detect powder or crystalline forms of methamphetamine on almost any surface, including skin, clothing, plastics, wood, masonry and metals.
+The first product is a methamphetamine detector (scanner) that can detect powder or crystalline forms of methamphetamine on almost any surface, including skin, clothing, plastics, wood, masonry, and metals.

-A unique feature of the Lightsense methamphetamine scanner is its ability to accurately detect methamphetamine in mixtures of other substances, often used as disguise, at concentrations down to less than 1%, far beyond the capabilities of any competing spectroscopic technique.
+A unique feature of the Lightsense methamphetamine scanner is its ability to accurately detect methamphetamine in mixtures of other substances, often used as a disguise, at concentrations down to less than 1%, far beyond the capabilities of any competing spectroscopic technique.

-The Lightsense methamphetamine scanner has successfully gone through a series of critical tests by federal and local law enforcement agencies and is expected to be an important tool for narcotics divisions of federal, state and local law enforcement.
+The Lightsense methamphetamine scanner has successfully gone through a series of critical tests by federal and local law enforcement agencies and is expected to be an important tool for narcotics divisions of federal, state, and local law enforcement.

 The handheld device is the size of a smartphone and can be carried and concealed easily, giving law enforcement officers an advantage in combating drug crime.
-The test results are instantaneous and non-destructive and can be conducted without touching or disturbing the surfaces scanned, including scanning through plastic bags, plastic wrap and wax paper.
+The test results are instantaneous and non-destructive and can be conducted without touching or disturbing the surfaces scanned, including scanning through plastic bags, plastic wrap, and wax paper.
 The ease of use and its ruggedness––it can be dropped onto a hard surface from 6 feet without incurring damage––makes it extremely valuable for use in the field.

 Methamphetamine when smoked or produced leaves a long-lasting residue on walls and furniture that is hazardous to occupants, in particular children and pets prone to lick surfaces.